cyverse-archive/Donkey/README.markdown

 framework for creating web services in Clojure.
 Each service matches a specific HTTP method and URL pattern, which causes one or more function calls to be performed.
-The services themselves are defined in the file `core.clj` and, in most cases, the functions that actually implement the services are defined in the file `metadactyl.clj`.
+The services themselves are defined in the file `core.clj` and, in most cases, Donkey forwards these requests to services defined in files named for their corresponding service.

 ### Security